What is a TXDOT/TXDMV Number?

 Are There Any Other Requirements for Getting a TxDOT Number?

 There is one other requirement for getting your TxDOT number.
 You must comply with FMCSA drug-testing requirements.
-As long as you do, that’s all you need to get your TxDOT number!
+If you meet these additional requirements, you will be ready for your TxDOT number.

 Can I Change My Information Once I Have a TxDOT Number?

 You can change quite a lot of information associated with your TxDOT number with ease.
-Here’s what you can change with us instantly:
+Here’s what you can do with us instantly:

-Making other changes may mean you’ll need to contact the Texas DMV more directly.
-These changes include:
+Making other changes may mean you’ll need to contact the Texas DMV directly.
+This includes if you need to:

 Can I Add Vehicles to My TxDOT Number?

 Yes!
 Adding vehicles to your existing TxDOT number is easy.
-Just tell us your new vehicle’s information (VIN, Owner Name, Year, Make, Model, etc.) and we’ll file the paperwork for you.
+Just tell us your new vehicle’s information (VIN, Owner Name, Year, Make, Model, etc.) and we’ll file the paperwork for you to add the vehicle.

-Is There Anything Else That I Need to Operate Legally in Texas?
+Are There Any Other Filings That I Need to Operate Legally in Texas?

 Getting your TxDOT number is a huge step towards becoming a legal carrier in the state of Texas.
-If you want to operate within the state of Texas only, then you are probably good to go!
+If you want to operate within the state of Texas alone, then you will also likely just need the USDOT to be able to legally operate.

 However, interstate carriers require more registrations and pieces of information to operate legally.
 For example, all motor carriers that weigh more than 26,000 lbs. gross must either register with IRP and IFTA or purchase temporary trip and fuel permits to legally conduct their business.
 If you cross the border into New Mexico, then you’ll need to set up a New Mexico Weight Distance account as well.